Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Theoretical proofs and extensions

 \section{Theoretical proofs and extensions}

-In this appendix, we discuss our RealUID framework (Appendix~\ref{sec: theory m-uid}) in theoretical details and provide three extensions of it: \textit{General RealUID} framework with 3 degrees of freedom (Appendix~\ref{sec: general m-uid}), \textit{SiD framework with real data} (Appendix~\ref{sec: sid with real data}) and \textit{Normalized RealUID} framework for minimizing $\ell_2$-distance between teacher and student functions instead of the squared one (Appendix~\ref{sec: normalized loss}).
+In this appendix, we discuss our RealUID framework (Appendix~\ref{sec: theory m-uid}) in theoretical details and provide three extensions of it: \textit{General RealUID} framework with 3 degrees of freedom (Appendix~\ref{sec: general m-uid}), \textit{ General SiD framework with real data} (Appendix~\ref{sec: sid with real data}) and \textit{Normalized RealUID} framework for minimizing $\ell_2$-distance between teacher and student functions instead of the squared one (Appendix~\ref{sec: normalized loss}).
 All proofs are based on the linearization technique and splitting terms in linearized decomposition between real and generated data.

-We also propose an \textit{approach to incorporate real data into DMD} framework, which is unsuitable for our RealUID Appendix~\ref{sec: DMD with real data}.
+We also show that DMD approach is a special case of our UID framework and we can similarly incorporate real data into it (Appendix~\ref{sec: DMD with real data}).